 5-30.
 When possible, soldiers awaiting trial remain in their units unless reasonable grounds exist to believe that they will not appear at the trial, the pretrial hearing, or the investigation or that they will engage in serious criminal misconduct.
 Under either of these two pretrial confinement instances, the commander must also reasonably believe that a less severe form of restraint (such as conditions of liberty, restriction in lieu of apprehension, or apprehension) is inadequate.
 When these circumstances exist and other legal requirements are met, US military personnel may be placed in pretrial confinement under the MP's direct control.
 Commanders may choose to establish field confinement facilities within their AO.
 However, corps and division MP companies have the expertise to operate only a field detention facility for a limited period of time.
-These units cannot operate a confinement facility on an extended basis.
+These units cannot operate a confinement facility and have neither the resources nor the capability to operate such a facility on an extended basis.
 Therefore, all confinement is consolidated in the COMMZ whenever possible.

 5-31.
-All assets of the MP battalion (J/R) (confinement) are employed to detain, confine, sustain, and protect US prisoners.
+All assets of the MP battalion (I/R) (confinement) are employed to detain, confine, sustain, and protect US prisoners.
 As with the battalions conducting EPW/CI and resettlement operations, the battalion conducting confinement operations is generally located in the rear of the COMMZ, near logistics and transportation support.
 This allows US prisoners to be moved as quickly as possible from the corps's area to the COMMZ's confinement facility.
 Movements of US prisoners from the COMMZ to CONUS will be according to DA policy.